rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

 ## Approximate Sampling

 Instead of trying to sample from $\pi$ directly, what if we start off with <i>some</i> valid grid, and then modify it so that it looks like it came from $\pi$?
 This is where we can exploit MCMC.
-We will define a symmetric random walk on the space of valid grids, where each step makes a tiny local random change but does <i>not</i> violate the constraint.
-Generating a valid grid (call it $G_0 \in \Omega$) is easy for initialization: for example, the grid consisting entirely of $F$s is perfectly valid.
+We will define a symmetric random walk on $\Omega$, where each step makes a tiny local random change but does <i>not</i> violate the constraint.
+Generating a valid grid (call it $G_0 \in \Omega$) is easy for initialization purposes: for example, the grid consisting entirely of $F$s is perfectly valid.
 Let's now construct our Markov chain.
 At the $t$th iteration of our sampler, we'll do the following:
 1. With probability $1/2$, set $G_{t+1} = G_t$ and continue onto iteration $t+1$.
 Otherwise, proceed:
 2. Choose a cell $(i,j)$ in $G_t$ uniformly at random
 3. Propose changing the letter in that cell to one of the other two letters (chosen uniformly)